Accident / incident / hazard reporting

-The Ports of Jersey have fully adopted the ISPS code.
-It is headed by the Port Security Officer (the Harbourmaster), and designated Port Facility Security Officers (PFSOs).
+Ports of Jersey has fully adopted the ISPS code.
+It is headed by the Port Security Officer (the Harbour Master), and designated Port Facility Security Officers (PFSOs).
 Procedures and strategies are in place to cover all risks and eventualities.

 You should only enter a restricted area if you have permission to do so.

 When in a restricted area, ID cards must be worn at all times, along with the correct level of personal protection equipment (as detailed in the table below).
 Please be aware that an approved risk assessment for a specific task or job may indicate an alternative level of personal protective equipment.